Climate change can have ‘lifelong impacts’ on young people’s mental health, report says | KRDO

 By Giri Viswanathan, CNN

-(CNN) — Climate change can play a major role in affecting young people’s mental health, according to a new report from the American Psychiatric Association.
+(CNN) — Climate change can play a major role in affecting young people’s mental health, according to a new report from the American Psychological Association.

 Written in collaboration with the climate advocacy organization ecoAmerica, the report documents how environmental events linked to climate change – including weather disasters, extreme heat and poor air quality – can trigger or exacerbate mental health issues for kids and teens.

-Note: Correction: A previous version of this story misstated the name of the American Psychological Association.